Free • No signup Add Person · Free

 Do I need to mark where the person should go?

-No. Just describe the position: 'add a person standing on the right side of the group' or 'add someone sitting in the empty chair.'
-The AI understands spatial descriptions.
+No. Just describe the position: 'add this person standing on the right side of the group' or 'add someone sitting in the empty chair.'
+EditThisPic's AI understands spatial descriptions.
 Use markers only when you need precise placement in crowded scenes, or when the description alone keeps putting the person in the wrong spot.

 Can I add someone who passed away to a family photo?

 Yes, and many families find this deeply meaningful.
 Upload a photo of your loved one as a reference image, then describe where you'd like them in the photo.
 The AI preserves their likeness while matching the scene's lighting and style.
-This works well for memorial displays, holiday cards, or simply creating the complete family portrait you wish you had.
-Take your time - most people need 2-3 attempts to get the placement feeling right.
+This works well for memorial displays, holiday cards, or creating the complete family portrait you wish you had.

 Can I put someone in a photo without Photoshop?

 Yes.
 EditThisPic is specifically designed for people who don't have Photoshop or design skills.
 Instead of manually masking, cutting, and blending (which takes hours in Photoshop), you just upload both photos and describe what you want.
-The AI handles all the technical work - matching lighting, scaling correctly, blending edges.
-Results in about 30 seconds instead of hours.
+The AI handles all the technical work — matching lighting, scaling correctly, blending edges.
+Results in about 30 seconds.

 How do I merge two photos with different people together?